 A remove of trifles

-Rather than the five trifles we had planned, in the end we only had the one trifle, but it was Quite Large.
+Rather than the five trifles we had planned, in the end we only had the one trifle.
+It was simply dried fruit soaked in tea custard, and sponge cake.
+Next time, I’d steep the fruit for longer.

 Saturday morning’s BREAKFAST, ten

-Not your usual lrp breakfast, but definitely historical and given how late they’d eaten on Friday, I don’t think anyone noticed.
+Not your usual lrp breakfast, but definitely correct for the period.
+Given how late they’d eaten on Friday, I don’t think anyone noticed.
 Specifically, we served Madeleines which are historical, I checked.
 “Downstairs” characters got bacon and eggs as well, I think.
 We never got round to porridge, sadly.
 Some people probably got some of the “crew OOC” breakfast too.

 - Maderia and other rectangular cakes